dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # Vertices
 ### showVertex(iVertices, iRadius=5):

-	showVertex(iVertices) - create sphere at given vertices, to show where are the points for debug purposes.
+	Description:

-##### Args:
+		Create sphere at given vertices, to show where are the points for debug purposes.

-		iVertices: array with FreeCAD.Vector objects
+##### Description:

-		iRadius (optional): ball Radius
+		iVertices: array with Vertex or floats objects iRadius (optional): ball Radius

 ##### Usage: